WHO statistics on diseases of disabled children. World report on disability. Central Federal District

 • conducting an initial consultation with a disabled person;

-• organization of interaction between a disabled person and an employer;
+• organizing interaction between a disabled person and an employer;

 • providing advisory and methodological assistance to the employer;

-• determination of the need for escort with the assistance of the employment of a disabled person.
+• determining the need for support when promoting employment of a disabled person.

-Accompanying with the assistance of the employment of persons with disabilities is understood as the provision of individual assistance to those persons with disabilities who, due to limited health opportunities, experience difficulties and cannot independently find a job or return to the labor process.
+Accompaniment in promoting the employment of disabled people means the provision of individual assistance to those disabled people who, due to limited health capabilities, experience difficulties and cannot independently find a job or return to the labor process.

-In May 2017, a road map was approved to improve the system of medical and social expertise.
-It sets out key areas of action for the period up to 2020.
+In May 2017, a road map for improving the medical and social examination system was approved.
+It sets out key areas of action for the period until 2020.

-The first direction involves the improvement of scientific, methodological and legal support for medical and social expertise.
-Separate classifications and criteria for establishing disability for children have been developed and tested; new criteria are being developed to determine the degree of loss of professional ability to work as a result of accidents at work.
+The first direction involves improving the scientific, methodological and legal support for medical and social examination.
+Separate classifications and criteria for determining disability for children have been developed and tested; new criteria are being developed to determine the degree of loss professional ability to work as a result of industrial accidents.

-The second direction is to increase the availability and quality of the provision of medical and social expertise services.
-It includes activities to train specialists of ITU institutions, equip ITU institutions with special diagnostic equipment, form public councils at the main ITU bureaus, and conduct an independent assessment of the quality of the conditions for providing ITU services.
+The second direction is to increase the accessibility and quality of medical and social examination services.
+It includes measures to train specialists from ITU institutions, equip ITU institutions with special diagnostic equipment, form public councils at the main ITU bureaus, and conduct an independent assessment of the quality of the conditions for providing ITU services.

-Law on the implementation of control over the accessibility of the environment for persons with disabilities
+Law on monitoring the accessibility of the environment for people with disabilities

-From January 1, 2018, a law will come into force on granting authorities the right to exercise control over the accessibility of the environment for people with disabilities.
+On January 1, 2018, a law will come into force granting authorities the right to control the accessibility of the environment for people with disabilities.

-In accordance with the law, the authorized federal and regional executive authorities will be entrusted with separate functions to monitor the provision of accessibility conditions.
+In accordance with the law, authorized federal and regional executive authorities will be assigned separate functions to monitor the provision of accessibility conditions.

-The adoption of the law regulates the issue of the powers of the bodies that should exercise state control and supervision over the observance of the mandatory conditions of accessibility.
-This allows solving problems related to the accessibility of the environment within the framework of pre-trial procedures, including using the mechanisms of administrative responsibility.
+The adoption of the law regulates the issue of the powers of the bodies that should exercise state control and supervision over the implementation mandatory conditions availability.
+This makes it possible to solve problems related to the accessibility of the environment within the framework of pre-trial procedures, including the use of administrative liability mechanisms.

 According to the law, control functions are assigned to: